UPPS 03.01.10 - Student Organization Accounting System

 The responsibility of the Student Business Services office is to issue a receipt for monies received for the student organization deposits.

-The responsibility of Financial Reporting & Analysis and the FI Master Data Center include processing the student organization account forms.
+The responsibility of Financial Reporting & Analysis includes processing the student organization account forms.

 The responsibility of Procurement and Strategic Sourcing is the processing of vendor maintenance forms for student organization account vendors.

 The responsibilities of the Accounts Payable office are to process approved payment request forms submitted by the student organization and to issue annual MISC-1099 forms to those vendors paid on behalf of student organizations who received $600 or more during the calendar year.

 The responsibilities of the Student Involvement @ LBJSC office are to provide training to the student organizations and the advisors on the processes for the Student Organization Accounting System and fiscal responsibility, to make the annual review for inactive student organizations as described in Section 07., and to maintain current listings of the required organizations.